Content Related To 'Patents'

 Intellectual Property Websites Intellectual Property Law Server – Has three main pages: patent, copyright, and trademark.
 Links, substantive articles, and discussion forums available for all three topics.
 IP Mall – Hosted by Franklin Pierce Law Center.
 In addition to the big 3 (copyright, patents, and trademarks), links to information about licensing, trade secrets, technology transfer, […]

-Lea en español Recognizing the importance of promoting invention and providing protection to inventors, the framers of the Constitution specifically empowered Congress to enact laws granting patents “for limited times.”
+Lea en español Patents Recognizing the importance of promoting invention and providing protection to inventors, the framers of the Constitution specifically empowered Congress to enact laws granting patents “for limited times.”
 Under current law, a patent may be obtained for a 20 year period, but may not be renewed.
-The patent gives the owner “the right […]
+The patent gives the owner “the […]